raas-dev/configent/README.md

 - `docker-compose`: Installs and runs docker-compose as a docker cli plugin
 - `nerdctl`: Runs nerdctl (incl. nerdctl compose) in containerd user context

-The shims are also available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.
+The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.

+The scripts create or start the necessary virtual machines, lima VM 'ubuntu' for running rootless Docker and lima VM 'rancher' for containerd.

+In addition, 'rancher' VM has [k3s](https://k3s.io/) for local Kubernetes development.

-See aliases to create Lima VMs named 'ubuntu' (for Docker) and 'rancher' (for containerd and k3s) and `d` and `n` for container build and run shortcuts.
+See aliases to create additional VMs and named aliases `d` and `n` for container build and run shortcuts.

 ## 🔨 Development